-Although they seem utterly cute and funny, and kind of resemble human babies’ face, the brachycephalic dog breeds tend to have a couple of breed-specific health issues because of their unconventional body conformation.
+Although they seem utterly cute and funny, and kind of resemble human babies’ faces, brachycephalic dog breeds tend to have a couple of breed-specific health issues because of their unconventional body conformation.

 These health disorders can become seriously dangerous and sometimes fatal.
 They are quite uncomfortable for the animal, and unfortunately, dogs have to live an entire lifetime carrying this burden.
 Thus the awareness for brachycephalic breeds became popular to put an end to the exaggerated breeding.

-The brachycephalic breeds of dogs we know today have dramatic skull-shape differences than the same breeds half a century ago.
+The brachycephalic breeds of dogs we know today have dramatic skull-shaped differences from the same breeds half a century ago.
 Irresponsible breeding to achieve extreme versions of the popular and cute brachycephalic appearance produced a generation of unfortunate dogs having to struggle with serious discomfort, starting early in life.

 What are Brachycephalic Dogs?